museuminabox/brain/Physical/README.md

   * Tip: red
   * Ring 1: white
   * Ring 2: green
-  * Sleeve: blue
+  * Sleeve: blue or black
 1. Assuming you're using the same [3.5mm switched audio jack](http://www.digikey.co.uk/product-detail/en/cui-inc/SJ1-3535/CP1-3535-ND/738693) as we do, then connect the following connections to wire the 4-pole TRRS plug to the aux audio jack:
   * Tip (red) to connection 2
   * Ring 1 (white) to connection 3
   * Ring 2 (black/green) to connection 1
   * Sleeve is left unconnected
 1. If you're using the same amplifier board as us, you should desolder the audio jack from it.
 When you have, the connections&mdash;when viewed from underneath, from left to right&mdash;are tip \ sleeve / ring (on a TRS stereo jack)
-1. Wire the output connections of the aux jack to the amplifier, with ~12cm of cable.
+1. Wire the output connections of the aux jack to the amplifier, with ~20cm of cable.
 We'll leave the ground connection unconnected as it will prevent a ground loop with the ground connection for power.
   * Connection 4 (red) to the left audio input
   * Connection 5 (white) to the right audio input